Benefits of Physical Therapy

 or at the Onset of Lymphedema (upper or lower extremity)

-before and after surgery.
+A comprehensive rehabilitation program in Physical Therapy is beneficial to the Breast Cancer Patient before and after surgery.
 An initial evaluation determines baseline shoulder function, circumferential limb measures, posture and flexibility, and fitness/activity level.
 The patient is instructed in post-surgical range of motion (ROM), resistive and aerobic exercises, lymphedema precautions, and guidelines for return to daily activities.

 to include aerobic exercise and resistive and flexibility conditioning through the use of free weights and cross-training on aerobic equipment.